ITCODEHELP/typescript/README.md

 ## Error handling
 The SDK throws 2 errors:
 - JSONException which occurs if the user input is not json compatible.
 This can be incorrect usage of strings when passed on to the Jupita methods.
-- IllegalArgumentException which occurs if the `message_type` set in the dump method is not 1 or 0.
+- IllegalArgumentException which occurs if the `messageType` set in the dump method is not 1 or 0.

 ## Error Codes